Think décor doesn’t matter in your home’s resale value?Verify your mortgage eligibility (Dec 1st, 2020)

 But most of all, the décor should convey a strong sense of value: that this is a well-built home that’s going to be fun to live in.

 To do that, capitalize on the latest home décor trends and ensure that you don’t lose out to a trendier design somewhere else:Verify your mortgage eligibility (Dec 1st, 2020)

 Trend #1: Natural Textiles, Not Outrageous Patterns

 The chic modern look requires some degree of minimalism.
 A shaggy carpet will look dated next to natural hardwood flooring.

 The same is true when it comes to textiles.
-According to interior designer Liz Caan: “I suggest using wools, cotton, linen, alpaca, or leather in your design scheme.”Verify my mortgage eligibility (Sep 23rd, 2020)
+According to interior designer Liz Caan: “I suggest using wools, cotton, linen, alpaca, or leather in your design scheme.”Verify your mortgage eligibility (Dec 1st, 2020)

 Trend #2: Patterned Backsplashes

 One of the most important rooms in the entire home—when it comes to resale value—is the kitchen.
 And one of the first things potential buyers notice about the kitchen?
 The backsplash.